spearhead-he/G4VM/README.md

 The models  incorporate the sensitive detectors of the instruments and the passive material shielding the detectors, represented with high precision.
 Each instrument is provided individually and with a spacecraft model that maps the spacecraft's shielding material onto spherical shell segments with varying densities to account for directionality.

-The GEANT4 application provides a custom built option to calculate Cherenkov and scintillation light yield by attributing volumes as light emitting detectors from Macro commands (See key_cheatsheet.pdf fro details).
+The GEANT4 application provides a custom built option to calculate Cherenkov and scintillation light yield by attributing volumes as light emitting detectors from Macro commands (See key_cheatsheet.pdf for details).

 The GEANT4 application can be built independently but is provided in a configuration that works seamlessly within the recommended setup.